Heterogeneity-Guided Client Sampling: Towards Fast and Efficient Non-IID Federated Learning: Introduction

 \section{Introduction}

 The federated learning (FL) framework enables privacy-preserving collaborative training of machine learning (ML) models across a number of devices (clients) by avoiding the need to collect private data stored at those devices.
-The participating clients typically experience both the system as well as statistical heterogeneity \cite{li2020federated}.
+The participating clients typically experience both the system as well as statistical heterogeneity \citep{li2020federated}.
 The former describes settings where client devices have varying degree of computational resources, communication bandwidth and fault tolerance, while the latter refers to the fact that the data owned by the clients may be drawn from different distributions.
 In this paper, we focus on FL under statistical heterogeneity and leave studies of system heterogeneity to future work.

-An early FL method, FedAvg \cite{fedavg}, performs well in the settings where the devices train on independent and identically distributed (IID) data.
+An early FL method, FedAvg \citep{fedavg}, performs well in the settings where the devices train on independent and identically distributed (IID) data.
 However, compared to the IID scenario, training on non-IID data is detrimental to the convergence speed, variance and accuracy of the learned model.
-This has motivated numerous studies aiming to reduce the variance and improve convergence of FL on non-IID data \cite{scaffold,fedprox}.
-Strategies aiming to tackle statistical heterogeneity in FL can be organized in four categories: (1) adding regularization terms to mitigate objective drift in local training \cite{fedhkd, fedprox}; (2) aggregation schemes at the server \cite{fedavgm, fedma}; (3) data augmentation by synthesizing artificial data \cite{ hao2021towards, fedmix, feddpms}; and (4) personalized federated learning \cite{collins2021exploiting, fallah2020personalized, li2021ditto,t2020personalized}, which allows clients to train customized models rather than a shared global model.
+This has motivated numerous studies aiming to reduce the variance and improve convergence of FL on non-IID data \citep{fedhkd, collins2021exploiting, scaffold, li2021ditto, fedprox,fedma}.